StoqMA meets distribution testing: with easy witnesses

 \section{$\StoqMA$ with easy witnesses}

-In this section, we will prove $\StoqMA$ with easy witnesses, viz. $\eStoqMA$, is contained in $\MA$. \textit{Easy witness} is named in the flavor of the seminal \textit{easy witness lemma}~\cite{IKW02}, which means that an $n$-qubit non-negative state witness of a $\StoqMA$ verifier has a \textit{succinct} representation.
-In particular, there exists an efficient algorithm to output the coordinate of the given index.
+This section will prove that $\StoqMA$ with easy witnesses, viz. $\eStoqMA$, is contained in $\MA$. \textit{Easy witness} is named in the flavor of the seminal \textit{easy witness lemma}~\cite{IKW02}, which means that an $n$-qubit non-negative state witness of a $\StoqMA$ verifier has a \textit{succinct} representation.
+In particular, there exists an efficient algorithm to output the quotient $D_0(i)/D_1(i)$ for given index $i$.
 It is a straightforward generalization of subset states where the membership of the corresponding subset is efficiently verifiable.
 We here define $\eStoqMA$ formally: